SOLR coverbig

 PUSH ONLY AS LAST RESORT!

-“But what will happen?” asked the secretary.
+“But what will happen when you press it?” asked the secretary.

 Press.